code-423n4/2022-12-gogopool-findings/data/Bauer-G.md

-# Unnecessary checked arithmetic in for loop
+# 1.Unnecessary checked arithmetic in for loop

 A lot of times there is no risk that the loop counter can overflow.